NSmych/search_project/PROJECT_GUIDE.md

 ## Team Roles

 ### [BunZar](https://github.com/BunZar): Spotify API Integration
 - **Responsibilities**: Handle all interactions with the Spotify API.
-Ensure that the team can fetch data about songs, albums, and artists.
+Ensure that the team can fetch data about tracks, albums, and artists.
 - **Recommendations**: Familiarize yourself with the Spotify API documentation.
 Focus on authentication and data retrieval methods.

 ### [NSmych](https://github.com/NSmych): Search Logic and Data Filtering